wdporter/i-am-that-vuepress/highlights/readme.md

 ## [1.
 The Sense of ‘I Am’](/1-the-sense-of-i-am/)

-&ensp;Even to say that you are not the body is not quite true.
+&emsp;Even to say that you are not the body is not quite true.
 In a way you are all the bodies, hearts and minds, and much more.
 Go deep into the sense of ‘I am’ and you will find it.
 How do you find a thing that you have mislaid or forgotten?
 You keep it in your mind until you recall it.
 The sense of beïng,